 And let’s compare the risks of drugs vs. herbs.
 Drug therapies have a significantly higher risk to them, more on the order of 1:500 or even higher.
 Herbs are natural products.
 There are reported world wild only 1:1,000,000 incidents of herbal therapy causing poisoning.

 Chinese herbs are being used by every kind of athlete including Olympic athletes.
 Many of the world’s most famous body builders use Chinese herbs.
 Yao Ming, the star basketball player, used traditional Chinese medicine to help his recovery from surgery on his ankle.
 Chinese scientists have studied herbal remedies – some based on recipes dating back hundreds of years.
-Even President Obama reportedly sometimes takes herbs.
+Even Sylvester Stallone, Dolly Parton, and Ronald Reagan reportedly sometimes takes herbs.

 So the next time you need alternative pain relief you might consider calling our Chinese medicine clinic instead of reaching inside of your medicine cabinet for Excedrin or Tylenol.
 Using these over the counter pain relievers is like swiping dirt under the carpet.
 At our Minneapolis clinic we offer natural solutions to pain relief that is good for your body, without any side effects and treats the root cause of pain.
 Not just the symptom.